ghostdevv/extractinator/README.md

 }

 const results = await extractinator({
-	// Path to the input file(s), will recursively look in the directory for .svelte, .ts, and .js files
+	// Path to the input file(s).
+Will recursively search for svelte and ts files.
 	input: './playground',

-	// (optional) path to a custom tsdoc config - this will be merged with the internal config
+	// (optional) Path to a custom tsdoc config.
+This will be merged with the internal config.
 	tsdocConfigPath: './tsdoc.json',
 })
 ```